 The Media Lab's Shopbot is an old horse, so I came up with efficiencies to speed up production.
 My pace went from an initial single unit in two days, to manufacturing 15 units per week.
 Here are some tricks and techniques I learned along the way.

-● Solidworks drawing templates — All of my cut files came right off of a Solidworks master template, pictured above.
+● Solidworks drawing templates — All of my cut files came right off of a custom Solidworks template, pictured above.
 I saved time not having to set up cut new cut files with each change in my 3D model.
 They all just showed up in the synced template.

 ● Engraved parts — Pictured below, I engraved version and part names into all of my chassis components.
 The step made it easy to track physical changes in the chassis as it was being developed.